GLOBAL MARKETS-China data boosts world stocks and commodities, oil jumps

 The MSCI world equity index, which tracks shares in 47 countries, was up 0.1 percent, fuelled by the earlier gains in Asia and those in Europe.

-Catalonia worries also pushed up the yield on Spain’s 10-year government bond.
-The gap between Spanish and German 10-year borrowing costs widened 2.5 basis points .
+Catalonia worries also pushed up the yield on Spain’s 10-year government bond 2 basis points, while the spread over German equivalents widened by a similar amount.

 Catalan leader Carles Puigdemont failed on Monday to clarify whether he had declared independence from Spain last week, paving the way for the central government to take control of the wealthy region.